 This project showcases how you can put the

-Scenario actions you learnt about in in 6 Parties and authority to good use.
+Script actions you learned about in Parties and Authority to good use.
 For example, the

 Split choices each perform several actions in their consequences.